ppryanichek/100-days-of-code/log.md

 **Today`s Progress**: Learned about thread priority in Java, how to get and set thread’s name, a bit about thread pool and about daemon thread in general.

+### Day 14: October 27, Sunday

+**Today`s Progress**: Learned about thread group and thread safety.

+Found out how to pass functions as a variables.

 **Link(s) to work**

 1.[Implement a method that calculates the factorial of a given natural number.](https://stepik.org/lesson/12762/step/8?auth=login&unit=3110)